Functions

 - and: Returns

-inputs and vice versa.
-Useful for checking if something is absent, likenot($isBlocked)
+falsefortrueinputs and vice versa.
+Useful for checking if something is absent, likenot($isBlocked).

 These functions can be combined for more sophisticated conditions.
 For example: